telerik/blazor-docs/components/wizard/structure/stepper.md

 This feature serves to mark the desired step as disabled, so users cannot click and select it.
 If [linear flow](#linear-flow) is enabled, users will not be able to skip the disabled step and click on the next enabled.

-If the next step is disabled, the next button on the current step will also be marked as disabled, so the user will not be able to click it.
+If the next step is disabled, the Next button on the current step will also be marked as disabled, so the user will not be able to click it.

 Respectively, if the previous step is disabled, the Previous button will be disabled.